gsaldutti/NICE-ACTIMIZE/README.md

 ## Fundamentals

-### NICE-Actimize is a publicly traded company under the symbol “NICE”.
+### NICE is traded on NASDAQ under the symbol "NICE", the 2020 revenues were 1.6 billion USD.
+The company is funded by raising capital through debt or equity offerings.
 Public companies are required report the same metrics.
 Below are the latest metrics NICE has published.
 As compared to their competition, NICE is out performing their competition.

 Revenues: Third quarter 2021 total revenues increased 19.7% to $490.4 million compared to $409.8 million for the third quarter of 2020.